-Norcatur High School didn’t have a baseball team, so beginning when he was 15, Auker played on the town team with the men.
+Norcatur High School didn’t have a baseball team, so beginning at age 15, Auker played on the town team with the men.
 After graduating from high school in 1928, he attended Kansas Agricultural and Mechanical College (today Kansas State) in Manhattan, Kansas.
-Charlie Corseau, who recruited him, was the varsity basketball and baseball coach there, and arranged part-time jobs for Elden so he could pay his way.
+Charlie Corseau, who recruited him, was the varsity basketball and baseball coach there, and arranged parttime jobs for Elden so he could pay his way.
 Auker’s goal was to become a medical doctor and he took the appropriate courses in anatomy, physiology, chemistry, psychology, etc., to prepare for that profession.

 After graduation in 1932, Auker was scouted by football great Bronko Nagurski and turned down an offer of $6,000 from the Chicago Bears to play pro football.
 Instead he signed with the Detroit Tigers for $450.
-He decided to play baseball because his paychecks would start immediately instead of waiting until the fall, when the football season started.
+He decided to play baseball because he would start getting his paychecks instead of waiting until the fall, when the football season started.
 Auker’s intention was to play pro baseball as a means of earning tuition money for medical school.
 But he made such good money at baseball that he couldn’t afford to give it up.
 Besides, the Depression was in full force and both jobs and money were scarce.

-At one of his first minor-league stops, Decatur of the Three-I League in 1932, his manager was Bob Coleman, who had caught perhaps the most famous submarine pitcher to ever work in the majors, Carl Mays.
-Coleman suggested that Auker modify his slightly underhand throwing motion even more and throw directly underhand.
-Before the 1933 season ended, Auker, who was 16-10 with Beaumont of the Texas League, was called up to the Big Show by the Detroit Tigers.
+At one of his first minor-league stops, Decatur of the Three-I League in 1932, Auker’s manager was Bob Coleman, who had caught perhaps the most famous submarine pitcher to ever work in the majors, Carl Mays.
+Coleman suggested that Auker modify his slightly underhand throwing motion even more, and throw directly underhand.
+Before the 1933 season ended, Auker, who was 16-10 with Beaumont of the Texas League, was called up to “The Show” by the Detroit Tigers.
 He started six games and relieved in nine others, going 3-3 overall.
 He pitched a total of 55 innings.

 Also in 1933, Elden married Mildred Purcell, a college classmate.
 In their senior year Elden was voted “Joe College,” and Mildred “Betty Coed.”
 Although they knew each other in college they didn’t date until after graduation.
 Their only child, a son, James, was born in 1939.
 Their marriage was better than any Hollywood love story and Elden and Mildred were devoted to each other for their entire lives.

-In 1934 Mickey Cochrane replaced Bucky Harris as the Tigers’ skipper.
-Cochrane was a dynamic playing manager and he infused a winning spirit in the club by constantly exhorting his players to do better.
+After the 1933 season, Mickey Cochrane replaced Bucky Harris as the Tigers’ skipper.
+Cochrane was a dynamic playing manager who infused a winning spirit in the club by constantly exhorting his players to do better.
 The talent was there, and the club responded.
 The Tigers had an outstanding pitching staff, led by Lynwood “Schoolboy” Rowe and Tommy Bridges (24-8 and 22-11, respectively), and ably supported by Auker’s fine 15-7 season, along with another 15 wins from Fred (Firpo) Marberry.
 The Bengals coasted to victory with a record of 101-53, seven games ahead of the aging Yankees.

-The ’34 Series opened in Detroit, and the Cardinals took the opener, 3-1, with Dizzy Dean besting Alvin “General” Crowder.
-In the second game, Schoolboy Rowe went all the way as the Tigers scored a run in the bottom of the ninth to pull out a 3-2 victory.
+The 1934 Series opened in Detroit, and the Cardinals took the opener, 8-3, with Dizzy Dean besting Alvin “General” Crowder.
+In the second game Schoolboy Rowe went all the way as the Tigers scored a run in the bottom of the ninth to pull out a 3-2 victory.
 Bill Walker took the loss for the Cards.

 The Series shifted to St. Louis, where the Cardinals won the third game, 4-1.
 Paul Dean beat Tommy Bridges, who was knocked out in the fifth inning after facing three hitters without retiring anyone.

 The Cardinals now led two games to one and the Tigers needed a win.
-Auker was matched against Dazzy Vance in the fourth game.
-Elden pitched a complete game as Bill Walker again took the loss.
-Auker gave up 10 hits and three earned runs in an 8-4 Tigers victory.
+Auker was matched against Tex Carleton in the fourth game.
+Elden pitched a complete game as Bill Walker again took the loss in relief.
+Auker gave up 10 hits and three earned runs in a 10-4 Tigers victory.

 At the end of six games the Series was dead even.
 Auker started the crucial Game Seven at home, opposing Dizzy Dean.
-Auker pitched well enough for the first two innings, allowing three hits, but the Cardinals’ Dizzy Dean kept the Tigers from scoring, too.
+Auker pitched well enough for the first two innings, allowing three hits, but Dizzy Dean kept the Tigers from scoring, too.
 After Auker got the first out in the top of the third, Dean doubled to left.
 Pepper Martin then beat out a slow roller to first, giving the Cardinals runners on first and third.
-Outfielder Jack Rothrock walked, loading the bases.
+Martin promptly stole second, and outfielder Jack Rothrock walked, loading the bases.
 The next batter was the switch-hitting Frisch.
 He fouled off four pitches and then doubled to right field, clearing the bases.

-Cochrane removed Auker in favor of Rowe, who got Medwick to ground out to short.
+Cochrane removed Auker in favor of Rowe, who got Medwick to ground out to short, with Frisch taking third.
 St. Louis kept hitting, though, and by the time the inning was over, the Cardinals had scored seven runs.
-It was quite a game, and Tigers fans displayed their frustration after Joe Medwick and Tigers third baseman Marvin Owen tangled in a fight on the field, pelting Medwick with bottles, food, and all sorts of trash as soon as he took his position in left field.
-The crowd was in such an uproar that the game had to be halted.
-Commissioner Kenesaw Mountain Landis, ordered that Medwick be removed from the game “for his own safety.”
-The final score was11-0, bringing the championship home to St. Louis.
+It was quite a game, and Tigers fans displayed their frustration after Joe Medwick and Tigers third baseman Marvin Owen tangled in a fight on the field.
+The crowd pelted Medwick with bottles, food, and all sorts of trash as soon as he took his position in left field.
+The mob was in such an uproar that the game had to be halted.
+Commissioner Kenesaw Mountain Landis ordered that Medwick be removed from the game “for his own safety.”
+The final score was 11-0, bringing the championship home to St. Louis.

 Auker got some measure of revenge by winning the first major-league baseball players’ winter golf tournament in Lakeland, Florida, in January 1935, defeating Dizzy Dean and Babe Ruth, among others.

-The Tigers picked up in 1935 right where they left off in ’34, winning the AL pennant with a record of 93 and 58.
-The team was largely unchanged, but General Crowder improved greatly over his ’34 season, from 3-1 to 16-10.
-Auker also did better, going to 18-7 from 15-7, and led the league with a wining percentage of .720.
+The Tigers picked up in 1935 right where they left off in ’34, winning the AL pennant with a record of 93-58.
+The team was largely unchanged, but General Crowder, at 16-10, improved greatly over his 1934 season (he was a combined 9-11 with Washington and Detroit).
+Auker was also better, at 18-7, and led the league with a winning percentage of .720.
 It was his best season ever.
-In the World Series, the Tigers faced the Cubs, who had compiled a record of 100-54 under Charlie Grimm.
+In the World Series the Tigers faced the Chicago Cubs, who had compiled a record of 100-54 under Charlie Grimm.

 With the Series tied at one game each, Auker started Game Three in Chicago against Bill Lee.
 Auker gave up a solo home run to Frank Demaree in the second, in addition to a scratch run.
-The Cubs squeaked out another run in the fifth, so going into the sixth the Tigers were down 3-1.
+The Cubs squeaked out another run in the fifth, and the Tigers got on board in the sixth on a Pete Fox triple that scored Goslin.
 The top of the seventh started with Marvin Owen flying out to right field.
 When utility infielder Flea Clifton walked, manager Cochrane saw a chance to ignite a rally and sent Gee Walker up to bat for Auker.
 Walker promptly hit into a double play, ending the rally and the inning.
-But in the top of the seventh, the Tigers scored four runs, getting Auker off the hook.
-They won the game by a final score of 6-5.
-It was Auker’s only appearance in the ’35 Series.
+But in the eighth, the Tigers scored four runs, getting Auker off the hook.
+They won the game by a score of 6-5.
+It was Auker’s only appearance in the 1935 Series.
 The joy in Detroit knew no bounds when the Tigers went on to win their first-ever world championship.
 But that powerhouse Detroit team was not able to win another pennant until 1940.
-By then Auker was gone, shipped off to Boston.
+By then Auker was no longer part of the team.

 Auker’s years in Detroit were happy ones.
-It was a closely knit team and produced lifelong friendships.
-But the idyllic situation came to an abrupt end when Auker was traded to the Boston Red Sox at the end of the 1938 season for third baseman Mike Higgins.
-Detroit felt this trade was necessary because Marv Owen was in poor health and was ready to retire.
+It was a close-knit team and produced lifelong friendships.
+But the idyllic situation came to an abrupt end after the 1938 season, when Auker was traded, along with reserve outfielder Chet Morgan and pitcher Jack Wade, to the Boston Red Sox for third baseman Mike Higgins and pitcher Archie McKain.
+Detroit felt this trade was necessary because Marv Owen was in poor health and ready to retire.
 Over his five-plus seasons with Detroit, Auker started 136 games and completed 70 of them, compiling a record of 77 wins and 52 losses.

 On the bright side of this unhappy year, Auker became lifelong friends with Ted Williams.
 They truly loved each other.
 Years later, at events hosted by the Ted Williams Museum and Hitters Hall of Fame in Citrus Hills, Florida, Williams and Auker would discuss the fine points of hitting and pitching.
 Whenever they disagreed on some particular, Ted would look Elden right in the eye and bellow out, “Goddammit Elden, pitchers are dumb, dumb, dumb.”
 Elden didn’t take this personally, as it was Ted’s universal judgment of all pitchers.